LATEST: Coronavirus Covid-19 figures for Laois this Wednesday

 Coronavirus cases in Laois

-Covid-19 spread has slowed further in Laois according to the latest figures Department of Health figures released on Tuesday, May 12.
+The incidence of Covid-19 in Laois has stabilised again according to the latest figures released this Wednesday, May 20 by the Department of Health for the National Public Health Emergency Team (NPHET).

+The county breakdown relates to the most recent figures confirmed on Monday, May 18.

-A total number of 249 people have tested positive in Laois since the end of February according to the latest county by county breakdown.
-That is not change on the figure for the previous day.
+A total of 254 people testing positive in Laois since the end of February according to the latest county by county breakdown.

 The spread of the virus has also slowed in the midlands and neighbouring counties.

+In Offaly, there are now 468 cases up from 461 the previous day.

-Tipperary has a total of 524 cases - no change on the previous day's report.
+Kildare has a total of 1,379 cases the same as the previous day.

-The spread has also spread dramatically in the country's hotspot Dublin is now 11,242 up by just seven from 11,235 announced on Tuesday.

-The county breakdown relates to the latest figures confirmed on Monday, May 11.

-Up to date, national figures announced on Wednesday revealed that 10 more people have died in Ireland after contracting the virus.
+Up to date national figures for Wednesday, May 20 show that another 11 more people have died in Ireland after contracting the virus.

-With 159 extra cases announced, a total of 23,401 people who have tested positive for Covid-19 in Ireland since the first confirmed infection on February 29.
+A further 51 people were confirmed as having caught the virus.
+A total of 24,315 people who have tested positive for Covid-19 in Ireland since the first confirmed infection on February 29.

 Read more on the national figures today here